biocheming/watvina/README.md

 ## 2 USAGE
 ### 2.1 USAGE for explicit water model

+Opendx format was not supported now, but later on it will be online.
+In addition, the desolvation weight has to be adjusted mannually due to the energy calculated from different methods.

 ```
 watvina --config vina.conf --water water.pdb
 ```
 In the ```water.pdb``` file with energy value (calculated from GIST, WATSite, Watermap, lesite etc) in the beta factor column.
 Keep the Oxygen atoms only, and with a resname ```HOH```.

 ### 2.2 USAGE for implicit water model

+Desolvation was calculated from water probe generated energy map

 ```
 watvina --config vina.conf --implicitsol